Bhuvan-Patil-24/NexusAI-Personal_Voice_Assistance/README.md

 ## 🤝 Contributing

+This is a first version of the projet and may be in the future it may be upgraded.
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Hance, Contributions are welcome!
+Please feel free to submit a Pull Request or Issues.

 ---